semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-09-18-discussion.md

 To clarify the two terms a bit, an "argument" is a value passed to a function from the calling context and a "parameter" is the field that is received in the function.
 The distinction arises because parameters are represented locally in the function as variables but the arguments passed to the function may be variable or literal.
 However, to make this more confusing, the term "parameter" is used interchangeably in the context of "argument".

+If you see the term argument in these pages, the context will always be in terms of a value passed to a function from the calling side.

 ```python
 def ex_argsvsparams(param1, param2):
     # inside the function, "arguments" are parameters which are variables